francoise74/after-effects/README.md

 ✨ Key New Features

-The 2025 release focuses on performance, powerful 3D capabilities, and modern color workflows.
+The performance, powerful 3D capabilities, and modern color workflows of 2025 release

 🚀 High-Performance Preview Playback

-New Cache System: A giant leap in performance with a new cache system utilizing both RAM and local disk.

-Smooth Playback: Provides smooth, real-time preview and playback of even the most complex compositions.
-Say goodbye to constant pausing and waiting!
+Take a giant leap in performance with a new cache system utilizing both RAM and local disk to provide smooth, real-time preview and playback of even the most complex compositions.
+Bye-bye forever pausing and waiting!

 🧊 Enhanced 3D Workflow

-Native FBX Model Support: Import and animate directly from millions of FBX 3D models and integrate them seamlessly into your After Effects 3D space.
+Native FBX Model Support: Import and animate directly from and into millions of FBX 3D models available on popular online stores and have them integrate seamlessly in your After Effects 3D space.

-Animated Environment Lights: Achieve dynamic, realistic shadows and reflections by surrounding your 3D composition with lights derived from any video, animation, or 360-degree footage.
+Animated Environment Lights: Achieve dynamic, realistic shadows and reflections with ease by surrounding your 3D composition with lights derived from any video, animation, or 360-degree footage.

-Shadow Catcher Tool: Meld 3D objects into live-action images with unprecedented realism using the Shadow Catcher tool, which automatically captures and receives shadows synced with your scene's lighting.
+Shadow Catcher Tool: Meld 3D objects into live-action images with unprecedented reality using the Shadow Catcher tool, which automatically captures and receives shadows that are synced with your scene's lighting.

+HDR Monitoring and Color Consistency: Achieve accurate view and monitoring of your work in High Dynamic Range (HDR) for HDR laptops and external refence monitors to have complete mastery of colors and more vivid vibrance.

 🌈 HDR Monitoring & Color Consistency